Kawboy's restoration/conversion of a 1980 KZ13

 I don't like the way the steel plates were stamped leaving a sharp edge on the one side that acts like a chisel face and can stop the steel discs from sliding on the hub causing a dragging clutch, so out comes a flat jewelers file to clean off the burrs.

 Also checked the fiber plates because they seemed thin.
 The service limit is 3.2mm and these are 3.4mm.
+I see that some of the aftermarket clutch plates are listed at 3.4mm thickness

 Before I order new plates - Has anyone measured the thickness of new fiber plates ??

-Last edit: 1 day 7 hours ago by Kawboy.
+Last edit: 3 months 2 weeks ago by Kawboy.

 Please Log in or Create an account to join the conversation.